-Community Energy England and Community Energy Wales are proud to publish the Community Energy: State of the Sector 2020 Report.
+In June 2020, Community Energy England and Community Energy Wales published the Community Energy: State of the Sector 2020 Report.
 As with all three previous reports, we are hugely grateful for all the community energy organisations and practitioners who took the time to provide us with data about their activity this year.

 You can download the executive summary and full reports, along with a PDF and PowerPoint versions of the infographics (the slides also have speaking notes included).
 We encourage you to use the findings, statistics and infographics in your own research, reports, blogs or other publications, but we ask that you refence that they came from the State of the Sector report with permission of Community Energy England.

 - 2019 was a year of climate activism: The UK parliament, Welsh Government, Northern Ireland Assembly, Scottish Government and many local authorities declared climate emergencies.

 - 2019 was a challenging year for the community energy sector: The sector has been negatively impacted by recent reductions in subsidy support and unclear government strategy.